aws-samples/aws-modernization-with-docker/content/10_prerequisites/10_cloud.md

 ## Configure workspace for Docker Workshop

 {{% notice info %}}
 Cloud9 normally manages IAM credentials dynamically.
-This isn't currently compatible with the EKS IAM authentication, so we will disable it and rely on the IAM role instead.
+However, for the purpose of this workshop, we need the temporary tokens to be in environment variables.
 {{% /notice %}}

 1. Return to your workspace and click the gear icon (in top right corner), or click to open a new tab and choose "Open Preferences"